sicajc/VLSI_DSP_Notes_HW_Project/notes/Parrallel_Pipeline_TransposeForm.md

 # Reducing critical paths
-1. We can reduce it by exploting cutset.
+1. We can reduce it by exploiting cutset.
 2. Use transpose form.

 # Transpose form